kremalicious/blog/content/articles/2020-05-08-uses/index.md

   Used iTunes to manage my music library since I use a Mac.
 Digitalized my CD library in Apple Lossless into it in the 2000s, first synced to mobile devices (iPod, then iPhone) via cable, then "synced" with iTunes Match without any cables.
 Now this library is running with Music, in a mix with Apple Music.
 This library with the lossless files is living on a network drive in my home network and is accessed from there when sitting at a Mac.

 - **[iTunes Match](https://support.apple.com/en-us/HT204146)**
   Yup, still using that.
-I try to buy music I like from the artist in a lossless format and store it in my Music library, and iTunes Match gives me access to its compressed version from the Apple Music catalogue on all mobile devices.
+I try to buy music I like from the artist in a lossless format and store it in my Music library, and iTunes Match gives me access to its version from the Apple Music catalogue on all mobile devices.

 - **[Apple Music](https://www.apple.com/apple-music/)**
   Used for discovering new music and its excellent playlist curation.